 Student Life and Development

-There are several student organizations, such as Gamma Beta Phi, Mexican American Student Organization, Phi Kappa Phi, Psi Chi, and Student Government Association.
-Any group of persons wanting to register a new student organization at UHV must submit the following information to the Office of Student Life and Services (SLS) with the Registration for New Student Organization form and the Hazing and Discrimination Disclaimer:
+There are over 20 student organizations at the university, with new groups forming on a continuing basis.
+Any group of persons wanting to register a new student organization at UHV must submit the following information to the Department of Student Life and Services (SLS) through JagSync.

 - Name of organization (use of the university name, initials, or logo is prohibited)